You really want my updated list for 2016 – Best Indie Beauty Brands.

 Melissa makes amazing vegan lipsticks and pretty eye shadows.
 They’re a holy grail product for me.
 My favorites are Troll Repellant, Saloon Spirits and Nutmeg.
 In the eye shadows Druscilla’s Sister, Transylvanian Twist, Broomstick, Coraline and Glitter Ghoul steal my heart.
+And you simply MUST try the semi-loose Don’t Blink or Witchy Winter Wonderland collections!
+They’re her best eyeshadows yet!
 You can read my Indie Spotlight here.

 Femme Fatale Cosmetics